 After you’re done granting or revoking file access privileges, be sure to restart the app for the changes to take effect.

 After you recently upgrade to a new operating system, it’s natural for the OS to run and feel a little sluggish.
 That sluggishness could be attributed to Catalina fetching app updates in the background and trying to update libraries and files.
 Usually, performance should improve after a few days — be sure to restart your system if you feel like you’ve been throttled — but if you still experience a sluggish Mac, you may want to do a clean install of Catalina, rather than an OS update, to see if performance improves.

 You’ll wipe your slate clean with a new install process, which will likely eliminate inconsistencies, connection failures, or any other problems you may have been dealing with on your operating system.
 Like the upgrade process, you’ll want to download the MacOS Catalina installer from the Mac App Store.
-You’ll also need a USB drive – or a USB-C flash drive, depending on your Mac model – with a capacity of 16GB of larger.
+You’ll also need a USB drive — or a USB-C flash drive, depending on your Mac model — with a capacity of 16GB or larger.

 You’ll want to follow Apple’s instructions on creating a bootable installer, which includes using Terminal commands.
-This manual may be difficult to follow for some, in which case you can always make an appointment at an Apple Genius Bar and borrow their bootable flash drive as an alternative.
+This manual may be difficult to follow for some, in which case you can always make an appointment at an Apple Genius Bar where they will lend you a bootable flash drive.

-If you have more Catalina issues, be sure to reach out to Apple Support.
+Apple Support is the best resource for any additional problems you may experience while using Catalina.
 Apple offers phone, chat, or in-person help at their retail locations.
 And if you want to learn more about Catalina, be sure to read our MacOS review and check out some of our favorite tips and tricks to getting the most out of your Mac.